Speaker: Joseph Bednarik

 Watch Your Tongue!

 The great American writer Mark Twain once said, “The difference between the almost right word and the right word is really a large matter — it’s the difference between the lightning bug and the lightning.”
-Choosing “right words” can also be a spiritual practice to … read more.
+Choosing “right words” can also be a spiritual practice to help create a more just and inclusive world.
+This Sunday … Continue reading Watch Your Tongue!

 Reimagining God

 Unitarian Universalists don’t tend to believe in a traditional “vertical God” who is removed from human living, a supernatural being that somehow controls from afar.
-If we believe in a God at all, it is a “horizontal God” – felt all around us, living in … read more.
+If we believe in a God at all, it is a “horizontal God” – felt all around us, living in and among us as an ongoing creative, evolutionary power or … Continue reading Reimagining God

 How Do You Heal?